Best Exercise Bikes From Consumer Reports’ Tests

 We have the advice you need if you’re looking for an exercise bike that can connect you to a virtual cycling class—plus more basic machines, too

-Part of what has upped their appeal is the fact that many incorporate built-in connectivity.
+Part of what has upped their appeal is the fact that many studio bikes incorporate built-in connectivity.
 Those that connect allow you to access on-demand or live exercise classes through the bike’s video screen and transmit real-time data from the bike on performance measures, such as calories burned, speed, resistance, and heart rate, that are displayed on the screen and stored so that you can track your progress.
-But there are nonconnected models, too, which are constructed similarly but without an integrated video interface.
+There are nonconnected models, too, which are constructed similarly but without an integrated video interface.

 We focused on these indoor cycling machines for our latest tests of six exercise bikes—models from Echelon, Finer Form, Peloton, ProForm, Schwinn, and Sole—priced from $500 to $1,900.
 Here’s what we found in our tests and what to consider when shopping for one of these machines.